kcenon/thread_system/README.md

 }
 ```

-> **Performance Tip**: The lock-free pool excels with many concurrent producers.
-For simple workloads with low contention, use the standard `thread_pool` for lower memory usage.
+> **Performance Tip**: The adaptive queues automatically optimize for your workload.
+They provide both mutex-based reliability and lock-free performance when beneficial.

 ### 🔄 **More Usage Examples**